AdrianoGilbert/Adriano_Portfolio/README.md

  - Goal of Project:

-This project will focus on acquire and prepare steps of Data Science worflow.
+Focus on Acquire and Prepare steps of Data Science worflow.

-The process demonstrates how to prepare raw data that needs Data Wrangling.
+Demonstrates how to prepare raw data acquire from web that needs Data Wrangling.